Civic education in the United States

-Rationale for civic education in the United States
+Civic education is a subject taught in schools in the United States.

+Rationale

-The promotion of a republic and its values has been an important concern for policy-makers – to impact people´s political perceptions, to encourage political participation, and to foster the principles enshrined in the Constitution (e.g. liberty, freedom of speech, civil rights).
-The subject of “Civics” has been integrated into the Curriculum and Content Standards, to enhance the comprehension of democratic values in the educational system.
-Civic literature has found that “engaging young children in civic activities from an early age is a positive predictor of their participation in later civic life”.
+The promotion of a republic and its values has been an important concern for policy-makers – to impact people's political perceptions, to encourage political participation, and to foster the principles enshrined in the Constitution (e.g. liberty, freedom of speech, civil rights).
+The subject of "Civics" has been integrated into the Curriculum and Content Standards, to enhance the comprehension of democratic values in the educational system.
+Civic literature has found that "engaging young children in civic activities from an early age is a positive predictor of their participation in later civic life".